 Control your own thoughts

 First, learn to know your trigger points and how you can change your negative thoughts into positive ones.
-This is the all-important first step in trying to go with the flow.
+This is the all-important first step in going with the flow.
 If you find yourself in a negative situation, remaining in that state of mind will hold you back.
-You need to find a way to look on the bright side – or just go with the flow.
+You need to find a way to look on the bright side.

 Remember, if you go with the flow, you are not letting go.
 It is about being in control of your own decisions and prioritising the more important ones.
 In fact, going with the flow can be described as a state of mind in its own right.